jimmylee/next-postgres-sequelize/README.md

 ### Why is this useful?
 Why should I care?

-- The UX and UI are garbage, that means everything you do after will be better!
+- A nice starting point with bad UX/UI so you can change things freely.
-- Client and server are written in JavaScript.
+- Some "production ready" are concepts baked in for you.
-- This is a production ready codebase you can use to test a concept you have.
-- [Server side rendering](https://zeit.co/blog/next2) has been made simple.
+- You'll get server side rendering for free.
-- Maybe you want to get a head start at a hackathon.
+- You can move faster at a hackthon.

 ## Setup: Prerequisites

 I use [Homebrew](https://brew.sh/) to manage dependencies on a new laptop...
 You're welcome to use something else.

 - Install Postgres: `brew install postgres`.
 - Install [Node 10.7.0+](https://nodejs.org/en/): `brew install node`.
 (Or update your node)

 ## Setup: Quick newbies guide to Postgres